Render Engines

 Rendering Bloom (Blender)

-This is a viable way of doing it, but often it’s better to add bloom during post processing in the compositing software instead.
+This is a viable way of doing it, but often it’s better to add bloom during post-processing in the compositing software instead.

 To-Do: Explain why EXR file format best for rendering bloom